Lockheed (LMT) Wins Deal to Support F-35 Program for Navy

-Lockheed Martin Corp.’s LMT business unit, Sikorsky, recently clinched a contract involving the CH-53K helicopter.
+Lockheed Martin Corp.’s LMT business unit, Aeronautics, recently clinched a modification contract involving F-35 fighter jets.
 The award has been provided by the Naval Air Systems Command, Patuxent River, MD.

 Details of the Deal

 Valued at $32.4 million, the contract is expected to be completed by May 2026.
 Per the terms of the deal, Lockheed will be able to procure long-lead materials, parts, components and associated support for the production of nine F-35C aircraft from the 17th lot.

 The contract will serve the U.S. Navy.
 A major portion of the deal will be executed in Fort Worth, TX.

 Importance of F-35 for LMT

 Lockheed Martin enjoys a dominant position in the global military aircraft space with its F-35 fleet.
 The stealth aircraft boasts features that make it an ideal choice for many nations.
 The company’s constant efforts to modernize and upgrade the aircraft using advanced technologies to meet current warfare needs, boost demand significantly.

 The F-35 program remained the largest revenue generator for the Aeronautics business unit and accounted for 66% of the segment’s net sales in 2022.